zifeishan/capital-crunch/progress/src/progress.md

 the investor and start-up.

-(2) To analyze and reveal the factors that would prompt an investor to invest in startups so as to shed light on the adjustments the start- ups could make to attract more investments.
+(2) To analyze and reveal the factors that would prompt an investor to invest in startups so as to shed light on the adjustments the start-ups could make to attract more investments.

 \end{abstract}